mbadler/TwilioDotConfig/README.md

 TwilioDotConfig
 ===============

 Web/App .config able extensions for the Twilio .Net API

 Twilio .Confing is a extension to the standard twiliosharp .net object that allows configuration via the web.config/app.config file.
 This makes it esspecially easy to go from dev to production becasue you can leave the config files configured correctly.

+Also the project contiains a setting to allow Real .net exceptions to be thrown if the RestException property is not null

 Using:
 ======